influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/https_setup.md

   [...]

-  # The SSL certificate to use when HTTPS is enabled.
+  # The TLS or SSL certificate to use when HTTPS is enabled.
   https-certificate = "/etc/ssl/influxdb-selfsigned.crt"

   # Use a separate private key location.